yiisoft/hydrator/docs/guide/en/typecasting.md

 $person = $hydrator->create(Person::class, ['name' => '  John ']);
 ```

-By default, `multibyte` mode is enabled automatically when the required `mb_*` functions are available (see below);
-otherwise, the non-multibyte mode is used.
-In multibyte mode, Unicode whitespace characters, such as `U+00A0`
+By default, these attributes are not multibyte-aware, so Unicode whitespace characters, such as `U+00A0` (no-break
-(no-break space) or `U+2003` (em space), are stripped as well, not just ASCII ones.
-You can force a specific mode
-with the `multibyte` parameter:
+space) or `U+2003` (em space), are kept.
+To strip them as well, enable the `multibyte` parameter:

 ```php
 use Yiisoft\Hydrator\Attribute\Parameter\Trim;